vidhishajaswani/CI-CD-Pipeline/README.md

 Vidhisha Jaswani    -   vjaswan

 ## Introduction
-Use milestone_3 branch for this submission
+Use milestone_3 branch for this submission.
 In this milestone the following objectives were tackled.